ORFit: One-Pass Learning via Bridging Orthogonal Gradient Descent and Recursive Least-Squares: Extension to Deep Learning

 with initialization $w_0$ and $P_0 = \Pi^{-1}$.
 We call this generalized update rule \emph{NTK-RLS}.
-Following a similar argument as in Section~\ref{sec:theory}, we obtain the following result; see Appendix~\ref{app:proof_implicit_bias_ntk} for a proof. \begin{theorem} Consider a (nonlinear) overparameterized model with $p\geq K$.
-Let $w_0$ be the initialization and $m$ be the memory limit for \orfit{}.
-Then, at each iteration $i\leq m$, the update rule of \orfit{} results in the same parameter vector as the NTK-RLS update rule~\eqref{eq:rls_update_general} does with $\lambda=0$, $\Pi=I$, and initialization $w_0$.
-Moreover, at each iteration $i \leq m$, the parameter vector obtained by \orfit{} is the solution of the following optimization problem:
+Following a similar argument as in Section~\ref{sec:theory}, we obtain the following result; see Appendix~\ref{app:proof_implicit_bias_ntk} for a proof. \begin{theorem} Consider a (nonlinear) overparameterized model \jdiff{$f(x;w)\in\mathbb{R}$ with $p\geq K$ and a data sequence $\left((x_k, y_k)\right)_{k=1}^{K}$}.
+Let $w_0$ be the initialization and $m$ be the memory limit for {\sf ORFit}.
+Then, at each iteration $i\leq m$, the update rule of {\sf ORFit} results in the same parameter vector as the NTK-RLS update rule~\eqref{eq:rls_update_general} does with $\lambda=0$, $\Pi=I$, and initialization $w_0$.
+Moreover, at each iteration $i \leq m$, the parameter vector obtained by {\sf ORFit} is the solution of the following optimization problem:

 \end{theorem}